TulioPD/GP/README.md

-# Procedural Generation Learning Project (PAUSED UNTIL I FINISH ANOTHER PROYECT)
+# Procedural Generation Learning Project (PAUSED UNTIL I FINISH ANOTHER PROJECT)

 This is a learning project that aims to implement procedural generation algorithms in a game context.
 The project currently includes a basic character generator as a starting point, but the ultimate goal is to create a sandbox game that relies heavily on procedural generation for various aspects such as level design, item generation, and enemy generation.